 As well as being a novelist, Najjar has worked as a literary critic and lawyer, something which undoubtedly influences the considered and poignant style of his own writing.
 The author of around thirty novels, Najjar often focuses his work on his childhood memories of growing up during the Lebanese War and the effect this had on his character.
 He deftly paints a picture that interweaves a humorously personal voice with the hard-hitting realities of modern Lebanon.
 In novels like The School of War, Najjar uses narrative elements from Lebanese folklore to comment upon the universality of war and the suffering it produces.

-Working as director of Beirut magazine An-Nahar until the civil war broke out in 1975 when he moved to Paris, Maalouf’s writing is informed by both the history and trauma of his native country, and the experience of exile.
+Working as director of Beirut magazine An-Nahar until 1975 when civil war forced him to move to Paris, Maalouf’s writing is informed by both the history and trauma of his native country, and the experience of exile.
 Many of his novels are set in historical periods of interest for the Middle East of today.
 For example, in Gardens of Light he returns to third century Mesopotamia and depicts the volatility of the Middle East as it was fought over by Romans, Persians, Christians, Jews and Zoroastrians; in doing so he mirrors the situation of modern day Lebanon.
 The Guardian has praised Maalouf’s writing as ‘a voice which Europe cannot afford to ignore’.